UltraStar-Deluxe/ultrastar-deluxe.github.io/contact.md

 *  Chat with us at [Gitter][webchat]
 *  Found a bug in UltraStar Deluxe?
 Use the [bugtracker][bugtracker] to create a ticket!
+*  Please do not try email support, there will be no response, please use the forums or bugtracker or the chat instead.
+Thank you...

 ## Forums